mpelleau/acp-winter2024/_pages/inscription.md

 **Accommodation is included in the registration cost.** \\
 The registration cost also includes teaching materials, lunches and coffee breaks, and organized social events.

-The informations regarding the registration will be available soon.

 ## Pricetable

 |                       | Shared Room  | Single Room  |